Changing the COVID Conversation

 What will it take to move from concern to confidence among one of the groups most likely to say they won't get vaccinated?
-Our focus group on March 13 and national poll March 14-16 revealed the perceptions of Americans who voted for President Trump — how serious they think the threat of COVID is, their specific concerns about COVID vaccines, what would be most likely to influence their decision, and who the most effective messengers are.
-Watch clips from the focus group session, read an overview of the findings, and download the new “From Concern to Confidence” toolkit.
+This March 14-16 poll of Americans who voted for President Trump reveals their concerns about the vaccines and what's most likely to influence their decision.

 How has the CDC and FDA's decision to pause the use of the Johnson & Johnson vaccine affected confidence in COVID vaccines?
 This April 15-16 poll shows that confidence in vaccine safety remains high and that the partisan divide on vaccine issues may be narrowing.

 On March 13, the de Beaumont Foundation held an online focus group to understand why many Republicans say they are reluctant to take a COVID-19 vaccine and identify messaging that can help build confidence and uptake in vaccination.